-Step I: If the Complainant elects to pursue the informal procedure, the Executive Vice President will advise the alleged offender that a complaint of discrimination/harassment has been filed against him/her and explain the College's prohibition against retaliation.
-The Executive Vice President will document the charge.
-The Executive Vice President will then conduct a preliminary investigation, and attempt to resolve the complaint within 20 calendar days through one or more mediation options.
+Step I: If the complainant elects to pursue the informal procedure, the vice chancellor will advise the alleged offender that a complaint of discrimination/harassment has been filed against him/her and explain the college's prohibition against retaliation.
+The vice chancellor will document the charge.
+The vice chancellor will then conduct a preliminary investigation, and attempt to resolve the complaint within 20 calendar days from receipt of the complaint through one or more mediation options.
 Examples of such options may include, but are not limited to, the following:

-- a) A meeting between the Complainant and the alleged offender, mediated by the Executive Vice President, to discuss and resolve the perceived discriminatory or harassing behavior to the satisfaction of both parties. - b) A meeting between the Executive Vice President and the alleged offender to discuss and resolve the perceived discriminatory or harassing behavior, if the Complainant does not wish to confront the alleged offender directly. - c) A letter of agreement containing (a) a statement of the perceived discriminatory or harassing behavior and a request that said behavior will stop, signed by the Complainant, and (b) an acknowledgment of the complaint without admission of guilt and affirmation that the Complainant will not be the subject of discrimination or harassment in the future, signed by the alleged offender.
+- a) A meeting between the complainant and the alleged offender, mediated by the vice chancellor, to discuss and resolve the perceived discriminatory or harassing behavior to the satisfaction of both parties. - b) A meeting between the vice chancellor and the alleged offender to discuss and resolve the perceived discriminatory or harassing behavior, if the complainant does not wish to confront the alleged offender directly. - c) A letter of agreement containing (a) a statement of the perceived discriminatory or harassing behavior and a request that said behavior will stop, signed by the complainant, and (b) an acknowledgment of the complaint without admission of guilt and affirmation that the complainant will not be the subject of discrimination or harassment in the future, signed by the alleged offender.

-Step II: The Executive Vice President will conclude informal proceedings by preparing a written report of the outcome with copies to the Complainant and the alleged offender.
-The original written report and all other documentation shall be maintained by the Office of Human Resources in a separate case file when the alleged offender is an employee or by the Vice President for Student Affairs when the alleged offender is a student.
+Step II: The vice chancellor will conclude informal proceedings by preparing a written report of the outcome with copies to the complainant and the alleged offender.
+The original written report and all other documentation shall be maintained by the Office of Human Resources in a separate case file when the alleged offender is an employee or by the Vice Chancellor for Student Affairs when the alleged offender is a student.

-Step III: The Complainant may choose to proceed to the Formal Procedure if the Complainant is not satisfied with the resolution of the Informal Procedure.
+Step III: The complainant may choose to proceed to the Formal Procedure if the complainant is not satisfied with the resolution of the Informal Procedure.

-Step IV: The Executive Vice President will contact the Complainant 30-60 calendar days from the date of the written report to inquire if retaliatory actions have occurred as a result of reporting the complaint.
-In the event that retaliation has occurred, the Executive Vice President will investigate and prepare a written report of the actions.
-The Executive Vice President has the authority to discipline any employee or student for any such retaliatory actions in accordance with College disciplinary policy.
+Step IV: The vice chancellor will contact the complainant 30-60 calendar days from the date of the written report to inquire if retaliatory actions have occurred as a result of reporting the complaint.
+In the event that retaliation has occurred, the vice chancellor will investigate and prepare a written report of the actions.
+The vice chancellor has the authority to discipline any employee or student for any such retaliatory actions in accordance with college disciplinary policy.